pierodn/slang/README.md

-# slang
+# SLANG
-Slang is a Simple Linear Algebra Notation for Graphics programming in C++ based on the OpenGL Shading Language (GLSL) notation.
+Slang is a small linear algebra library for graphics programming in C++ based on the [OpenGL Shading Language (GLSL) specification](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.50.pdf).